maxehmookau/ios-development-for-absolute-beginners/03-starting-objective-c.md

 2. Change the code so that it outputs several things.
 3. Create several variables and output them.
 4. Output 5 numbers using 5 different sums but only **one** `NSLog` statement.
 5. Change the numbers example to use variables to store the numbers and then output those.
-(This is tricky...)
+(This is tricky...
+Try using `int` as the class.)